Bonnie "Prince" Billy We Are Together Again

 The album's core strengths are its emphasis on community, family contributions, and richer string arrangements that make Oldham's roots feel symphonic yet intimate.

-Best for listeners looking for lavish arrangements and fragile vocals, starting with Why is the Lion? and Strange Trouble.
+Best for listeners looking for community and family, starting with Why is the Lion? and Hey Little.

 Full consensus notes